How to Become a Flight Nurse

 We spoke with Kelley to find out more about this exciting specialty including what it takes and all the reasons to pursue it.

-These BSN-prepared nurses specialize in the field of providing comprehensive pre-hospital, emergency critical care, and hospital-level care either from the scene of an accident or transporting inter-facility from hospital to hospital.
+These specialized nurses provide comprehensive pre-hospital, emergency critical care, and hospital-level care either from the scene of an accident or while transporting inter-facility from hospital to hospital.
 They are often charged with the care of a vast scope of patient populations.

 Aspiring flight nurses should also be somewhat familiar with the basic aspects of navigation and flight.